PingChatz/PingClient-Swing/accessibility-report.md

 ### Equitable Use

-* implemented provisions for privacy and data security _(explain RESTApi and how the user's passwords are hashed)_
+* We have implemented provisions for privacy and data security by using a RESTful API in our program.
+User passwords are hashed before being stored in our server, providing an additional layer of protection for the user's sensitive information(explain RESTApi and how the user's passwords are hashed)_
 * Our design is very similar to many familiar messaging applications, giving it a feeling of familiarity _(give an example of this)_
 * _ideally one more thing here_